 Goodwill was known to have had the biggest Goodwill Industries’ Annual Used Book Sale event on the East Coast, which went on for 41 years.
 People would come from all over to start waiting in lines early in the morning to purchase their books for 50 cents.
 One year the First Lady, Barbara Bush, participated as a volunteer at one of the book sales held at the Convention Center.

-Most recently, Goodwill of Greater Washington is known for its fashion shows.
+Several years ago, Goodwill of Greater Washington became known for its unique fashion shows.
 The Fashion of Goodwill began in September 2005 changing the face of our thrift stores.
-It’s “not your grandmother’s closet” we like to say, but instead Goodwill stores are where you can find contemporary and vintage fashion and apparel.
+Shopping at Goodwill became very trendy and our stores became a shopping destination for both the young and hip, and the mature and stylish.

 On September 12, 2007, we launched the very first Virtual Runway Show & Online Auction.
 This was a huge success for Goodwill!
 We gained public media attention in The Washington Post and CNN.
 From then on we were mentioned in fashion blogs and other fashion news while promoting that all purchases made at Goodwill stores went to provide free job training for people with disabilities and disadvantages.